Non-parametric Quantile Regression via the K-NN Fused Lasso: Introduction

 where $\lambda > 0$ is a tuning parameter.
 The notation $\nabla_G$ in the penalty term represents the oriented incidence matrix of the $K$-NN graph, and we will provide the detailed definition in Section \ref{sec2}.

 We study the rate of convergence of the estimator defined in (\ref{eqn:estimator}).
-Towards that end, we denote a loss function $D_n^2:\mathbb{R}^n \rightarrow \mathbb{R}$ by
+Towards that end, we denote a loss function $\Delta_n^2:\mathbb{R}^n \rightarrow \mathbb{R}$ by

-Thus, $D_n^2$ is similar to the Huber cost function \citep[see page 471 in][]{Wainwright19}, which offers a compromise between the least-squares cost and the $l_1$-norm cost function and is thus less sensitive to outliers in data.
-We show that under mild conditions, (\ref{eqn:estimator}) attains a convergence rate of $n^{-1/d}$ for $d$-dimensional data in terms of $D_n^2$, ignoring the logarithmic factor.
+The function $\Delta_n^2(\cdot)$ appeared in \cite{Madrid20} and is similar to a Huber loss function \citep[see page 471 in][]{Wainwright19}, which offers a compromise between the least-squares cost and the $l_1$-norm cost function and is thus less sensitive to outliers in data.
+We show that under mild conditions, (\ref{eqn:estimator}) attains a convergence rate of $n^{-1/d}$ for $d$-dimensional data in terms of $\Delta_n^2$, ignoring the logarithmic factor.
 The rate is nearly minimax and it matches the mean squared error rates from \citet{Padilla20a}.
 However, unlike \citet{Padilla20a}, our result holds under general errors allowing for heavy-tailed distributions.
 Another notable point in our theoretical analysis, different from previous quantile regression work, is that we only require a bounded variation class of signals and hence guarantee our result to hold under very general models.